 The level of information and measures required is dependent on the project's size.
-Projects that are \$1 million and under are required to submit a Simple Business Case with information to outline the project's anticipated impact on liveability.
-Projects above \$1 million are required to complete a Standard Business Case, including information about how enhanced liveability will be measured.
+Projects that are \$1 million or under are required to submit a Category A Business Case with information to outline the project's anticipated impact on liveability.
+Projects above \$1 million are required to complete a Category B Business Case, including information about how enhanced liveability will be measured.
 Those projects above \$10 million must also provide quantitative information regarding benefits.